AashishBanwari/Employee_Performance_Management_System_SQL/README.md

 ## Overview

 The Employee Performance Management System is designed to streamline the process of managing and analyzing employee performance within an organization.
-By leveraging advanced SQL techniques, this project offers a robust and scalable solution that can handle various aspects of performance management, from data entry to automated alerts.
+By leveraging advanced SQL techniques, this project offers a robust and scalable solution that can handle various aspects of performance management, from data entry to automated alert notifications.

 ## Features

-- **Comprehensive Database Schema:** Well-structured tables for storing employee, department, performance review, and goal data.
+- **Comprehensive Database Schema:** Well-structured tables for storing employee, department, performance review, goal data, and notification logs.

-- **Stored Procedures:** Efficient and reusable stored procedures for common operations such as adding performance reviews and updating goal statuses.
+- **Stored Procedures:** Efficient and Reusable Stored Procedures for common operations such as adding Performance Reviews and updating Goal Status.

-- **Triggers:** Intelligent triggers to automatically handle specific events, such as sending alerts for low performance scores.
+- **Triggers:** Intelligent Triggers to Automatically handle specific events, such as sending Alerts/Notifications for low performance scores.

 - **Sample Data:** Includes sample data for departments, employees, performance reviews, and goals to demonstrate the functionality.